ooples/pine_script_docs/source/language/Conditional_structures.rst

 Note that while ``input*.()`` function calls are allowed in local blocks, their functionality is the same as if they were in the script's global scope.

+The local blocks in conditional structures must be indented by four spaces or a tab.

 .. _PageConditionalStructures_If: